-- Each participating household gets a 5 gallon bucket with a secure screw-top lid.
-This bucket is to be kept in a garage or outside, just like your curbside wheeled trash can.
-Households bigger than 4 people sometimes require a second 5 gallon bucket.
+- Each customer gets a 5 gallon bucket with a screw-top lid.
+Keep the bucket in the garage or outside, just like your curbside wheeled trash can.
+Households bigger than 4 people sometimes require a second bucket.

-- Each participating household needs to acquire a container for gathering food waste in their kitchen.
-An old plastic container with a tight-fitting lid works great (an old Tupperware container or coffee can, for example).
-NWSWD also has commercially-made containers available for $5.
-When this container gets full, you dump it into the 5 gallon bucket.
+- Each customer needs a container for food waste in their kitchen.
+An old plastic container with a lid works great (e.g. an old Tupperware container or coffee can).
+NWSWD also has containers for $5.
+When this container gets full, dump it into the 5 gallon bucket.

-- All food waste can go into your bucket.
-Meat, bones, dairy, fruits and veggies, bread and pasta, everything–as long as it’s food waste!
-No compostable plastic bags, PLU stickers, or other non-food materials with one exception: if desired, participants may acquire and use a paper grocery bag as a liner in their 5 gallon bucket.
-(This will help keep your bucket a little cleaner.)
-We make sure you have a complete list of what goes in and what stays out.
+- All food waste can go in.
+We give you a list of what goes in and what stays out.
+No non-food with one exception: if desired, participants may use a paper grocery bag as a liner in their bucket.
+This will help keep your bucket clean.

-- NWSWD staff come by weekly to dump your 5 gallon bucket (including the paper grocery bag) into their compost truck.
+- NWSWD comes by weekly to dump your bucket (including the paper grocery bag).
 They’ll leave the bucket for you.
-You’ll be responsible for rinsing your own bucket, though it’s not overly necessary.
-(Don’t worry, our compost guru Aaron once went 7 years without rinsing his bucket.
+You’ll be responsible for rinsing it, though it’s not overly necessary.
+(Our compost guru Aaron once went 7 years without rinsing his bucket.
 It wasn’t a big deal…) Easy!!!